Tag Archives: recipes

 Step 6.
 Heat the oil in a frying pan, fry the patties on each side until golden brown and heated through.

 Step 7.
 Let’s cool down.
 We’re almost ready to be served

 I posted this recipe in 2017.
-Since then, this is my favorite comfort food to bake for my family and friends.
+Since then, this has been my favorite comfort food to make for my family and friends.
 And I guess it will be a long while before I can invite anyone over for dinner.

 So, here’s the recipe (Challah in a bag) for you to try in the comfort of your own home.
 May this bread brings you smiles and much comfort during the lockdown period.